UPDATED BLOG POST with Ingredients list:

 Carefully place the rolled grape leaves in a container.

 Cut some of the meat off of the lamb shanks.
 The goal is to place the shanks and meat evenly at the bottom of a clean pot to make a nice even layer to place the rolled grape leaves.
 You can use the same pot where you boiled the shanks, just be sure to clean it before this next step.
+I usually just wipe it clean.

 This photo demonstrates the lamb shanks and meat in an even layer at the bottom of the pot.